 This topic came up as I worked with some students on a business plan project.
 The thought of liability, potential

 damages, lawsuits, and partner agreements rarely come up when we’re thinking about that great new business we’re going to build.

 It is much more sound to take risks you can measure than to measure the risks you are taking.

 The ROI calculation issue is really just the usual standard risk vs reward conversation.
 For most entrepreneurs, the perceived rewards of building a business outweigh the concerns around failure, lawsuits, regulations, taxes, etc. I am not sure if they have actually thought about and tried to quantify the challenges, or are simply ignoring them.
 Either way, it’s generally a good thing.
 Because we need folks willing to risk failure in order to build new and disruptive products and services.

 On the other hand, we also see a great many startup companies fail.
 I suspect for many reasons, not just unmeasured risks.
 Yet one thing we can do to help ourselves is to make sure we are making conscious and informed decisions about known risks for our businesses.
 But what about the unknowns?

 So I come back to where I started.
 Business is a risk.
 We should work to uncover all the potential risks we are undertaking with our businesses.
-We often can, and we should, mitigate the biggest risks.
-We should keep track of the smaller risks to make sure circumstance don’t change in a way that causes them to grow.
-And we want always to be watching to uncover new risks that arise either from new information or changing environment.
+We often can, and we should mitigate the biggest risks.
+We should keep track of the smaller risks to make sure circumstances don’t change in a way that causes them to grow.
+And we want always to be watching to uncover new risks that arise either from new information or a changing environment.